halliwellb/reading-notes/201-notes/class1.md

 ## JavaScript

 ### (1.)
-Two things that *require* JavaScript on a webpage would be the use of variables to store information, and the ability to run code in response to events occuring on the webpage [Mozilla](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript).
+Two things that *require* JavaScript on a webpage would be the use of variables to store information, and the ability to run code in response to events occurring on the webpage [Mozilla](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript).

 ### (2.)
 You can add JavaScript to a webpage either internally or externally.
 Internally you would use the script tags with your JavaScript enclosed, and externally you would use the script tags with the src= function enclosed.